Search

 16.08.38 S. Walrus Mk.
 I 711 L2177 Based on HMS Sussex.
 Aircraft departed Hal-Far but sank on landing at Kalafrana bay because the camera hatch had not been secured before landing, causing the aircraft’s hull to fill with water.

-Aircraft eventually lost when on board HMAS Sydney, when ship sank after a battle with the Kormoran, going down with all hands.
+Aircraft eventually lost when based on board HMAS Sydney, after the ship sank following a battle with the Kormoran, going down with all hands.

 Aviation Safety Network has the following, somewhat contradictory information about this aircraft, and a photograph showing the aircraft nose down vertically in shallow water.